 We offer a wide choice of accommodation along the Garden Route, including ‘Bed and Breakfasts’ up to 5 star hotels.
 You tell us what you prefer and we can suggest places to suit you.
 There are some small owner-run B&B places that we particularly like, some quite basic and then others that would fall into the more up-market ’boutique guest house’ category.
 We would be happy to discuss your requirements and suggest something that we thought was appropriate.

 The Garden Route has the added bonus of safari game lodges close by, particularly towards the end at Port Elizabeth.
-It is possible to end your golf tour with a couple of nights on one of the private game reserves, such as Pumba.
+It is possible to end your golf tour with a couple of nights on one of the private game reserves, such as Shamwari or Pumba.

 All of the courses welcome visitors on golfing holidays in South Africa throughout the week.
 Sometimes it can be difficult to get a tee time over a weekend, but we have a good working relationship with the different clubs, and can generally get a booking.
 However for that reason we try to plan itineraries where the weekends are spent sight seeing to avoid when the courses are most busy.